 My deep dark secret about fudge!

 I never was the biggest fan of chocolate fudge.
-Sure, I liked my mom’s chocolate fudge she would make for us on Saturday nights and if that was the only flavor she made, of course, I would eat it!.
+Sure, I liked my mom’s recipe she would make for us on Saturday nights and if that was the only flavor she made, of course, I would eat it!.
 But, I loved her peanut butter fudge, brown sugar fudge, or maple sugar candy recipe more.